 Research Overview

-To find scalable strategies, I led a U.S. “megastudy” testing seventeen theory-based messages with over thirty thousand people.
 Two patterns stood out.
-First, emphasizing collective efficacy (the sense that people, together, can change outcomes) consistently increased advocacy, especially when paired with the positive emotions people gain from acting with others.
-Second, moral appeals that speak to binding values like purity and sanctity effectively motivated financial engagement and reached conservatives without alienating liberals.
-Complementary work mapping messages to their “emotional signatures” shows that communications which evoke both negative and positive emotions (such as anger and hope) are most likely to spur action.
+First, emphasizing collective efficacy, the sense that working together can make a difference, consistently increased advocacy, especially when paired with the positive emotions people gain from acting with others.
+Second, moral appeals grounded in binding values such as purity and sanctity effectively increased engagement, particularly financial advocacy, and did so in ways that reached Republicans without alienating Democrats.
+Complementary work further shows that advocacy is highest when messages evoke both negative emotions (such as anger, guilt, or fear) and positive emotions (such as hope and pride), suggesting that emotionally complex messages can be especially motivating.

-An especially powerful and understudied driver is governmental response efficacy: the belief that institutions can and will respond to public pressure.
-Across studies, it strongly predicts advocacy and appears particularly influential for Republicans.
-Importantly, the very intervention that combined collective efficacy with positive emotion boosted all efficacy beliefs at once, offering a cross-partisan pathway to engagement.
+An especially powerful and understudied driver of advocacy in my work is governmental response efficacy: the belief that institutions can and will respond to public pressure.
+Across studies, this belief strongly predicts advocacy and appears particularly influential for Republicans.
+Importantly, the same intervention that paired collective efficacy with positive emotion also increased multiple efficacy beliefs at once, suggesting a promising cross-partisan pathway to engagement.

 My research offers a pragmatic optimism: people can be mobilized across partisan lines when collective action feels possible, when institutions are seen as responsive, and when messages connect to shared values and emotions.
 When people believe their contributions matter and are inspired by both moral clarity and constructive emotion, they are willing to support ambitious climate solutions.
-That is how we bridge the gap from belief to behavior, and from behavior to the systemic change a livable future requires.
+That is how we enact the collective behavior and systemic change a livable future requires.

 SELECTED PRESENTATIONS